mattdanielmurphy/test-mar-30-2021/readme.md

   - project-name, creating a project dir with that name
   - make project dir follow naming convention: `Project Name`
 - add testing to new projects (jest)
+- add support for errors:
+  - github repo already exists -> create new name?
+- add option for use `code` or `code-insiders` or `open` folder